geekodour/o/content/docs/masterplan.md

 -   [ ] Get a diploma in cartography 🐣
 -   [ ] Learn 10 magic tricks ✨
 -   [ ] Start a duck farm 🦆
+-   [ ] Be in a position where I can help myself and others easily 🤝
+-   [ ] Brain capabilities maxxing (calculation, memory etc). 🤕
+-   [ ] Be content with life.
+Like for real. 👼
 -   [ ] Become part time data journalist and internet detective 🔍
 -   [ ] Start a:
     -   [ ] Computer Science Museum